elastisys/security-review/README.md

 3. Does your team have clear procedures for who handles incidents and how to handle incidents?

-4. Are there situations where you need to fix data in a google cloud production environment?
+4. Are there situations where you need to fix data in a production environment?

     1. If yes, what is your process?